firesidefiction/firesidefiction.github.io/_drafts/emails/2018-02-18-newsletter.md

 ---
 layout: post
-title: This week in Fireside: Extreme writing tipes edition
+title: "This week in Fireside: Extreme writing tipes edition"
 teaser: also, it's time to call your congresscritters
 author: Pablo Defendini
 date: 2018-02-18 01:00:01 -0500